The Nightmare Before Christmas: Accolades

 The film was nominated for both the Academy Award for Best Visual Effects and the Hugo Award for Best Dramatic Presentation.
 Nightmare won the Saturn Award for Best Fantasy Film, while Elfman won Best Music.
 Selick and the animators were also nominated for their work.
 Elfman was nominated for the Golden Globe Award for Best Original Score.
-Most recently, the film ranked #1 on Rotten Tomatoes' "Top 25 Best Christmas Movies" list.
+The film ranked #1 on Rotten Tomatoes' "Top 25 Best Christmas Movies" list.

 Possible sequel

-In 2001, Disney began to consider producing a sequel, but rather than using stop motion, Disney wanted to use computer animation.
+In 2001, Disney began to consider producing a sequel, but rather than using stop motion, they wanted to use computer animation.
 Burton convinced Disney to drop the idea.
 "I was always very protective of [The Nightmare Before Christmas], not to do sequels or things of that kind," Burton explained.
 "You know, Jack visits Thanksgiving world or other kinds of things just because I felt the movie had a purity to it and the people that like it, because it's a mass-market kind of thing, it was important to kind of keep that purity of it."
 The 2004 video game The Nightmare Before Christmas: Oogie's Revenge did serve as a sequel of the film, with Capcom's crew of developers going after Burton for advice and having the collaboration of the film's art director, Deane Taylor.
 In 2009, Selick said he would do a film sequel if he and Burton could create a good story for it.

 In February 2019, it was reported that a new Nightmare Before Christmas film was in the works with Disney considering either a stop-motion sequel or live-action remake.
 In October 2019, Chris Sarandon expressed interest on reprising his role as Jack Skellington if a sequel film ever materializes.

-On February 22, 2021, it was announced by Disney Publishing that a sequel was given to the 1993 film in the form of a young adult novel, released as Long Live the Pumpkin Queen.
+On February 22, 2021, Disney Publishing announced that a sequel was given to the 1993 film in the form of a young adult novel, released as Long Live the Pumpkin Queen.
 It was written by Shea Ernshaw and features Sally as the main character, told through her point-of-view, with events taking place after the film.
 The book was released on August 2, 2022.

+In October 2023, Selick stated that he would like to do a prequel film about how Jack became king of Halloween Town.
+The following month, however, Burton said that he did not want to see any further projects in that universe.
+In August 2024, Selick expressed doubt that a sequel would ever materialize, not wanting to "beat [the film] to death."

 Related media

+In the book The Nightmare Before Christmas (2025), the authors note the film's long-standing fandom and presence within popular culture.

+This includes a proliferation of merchandise surrounding it ranging from action figures, clothing, board games, novels, comics, and jewelry.